 In accordance with Item 402(v) of Regulation S-K, we are providing the following graphs showing the relationships over the past three years of CAP as compared to our total shareholder return, net income and organic sales growth, as well as the relationship between total shareholder return and peer group total shareholder return.
-Since a significant portion of the Named Officers' compensation is comprised of equity awards (71% of Mr. Wallace's target direct compensation and 54% of the average target direct compensation of our other Named Officers for 2022, as described in more detail in the CD&A), the CAP of our CEO and other Named Officers is higher when our stock price is lower, demonstrating the clear alignment of interests of our CEO and other Named Officers and our stockholders.
+Since a significant portion of the Named Officers' compensation is comprised of equity awards (71% of Mr. Wallace's target direct compensation and 54% of the average target direct compensation of our other Named Officers for 2022, as described in more detail in the CD&A), the CAP of our CEO and other Named Officers is higher when our stock price is higher, and lower when our stock price is lower, demonstrating the clear alignment of interests of our CEO and other Named Officers and our stockholders.